jstmm/harvest-app/README.md

 # Harvest App

-App to create time entries in bulk on Harvest.
+App to create time entries in bulk in Harvest

 ## Installation